priyesh761/Linux-System-monitor/README.md

 # Linux-System-Monitor

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Linux System Monitor implemented in c++.
+This project is part of object oriented programming part of Udacity nanodegree program.
+It is inspired from htop.
 ![System Monitor](images/monitor.png)

 ## ncurses